-Competing in Division III of the National Collegiate Athletic Association (NCAA), Frostburg State University is a member of the Capital Athletic conference (CAC), the Empire 8 conference for football only, and Eastern Collegiate Athletic Conference (ECAC).
+Competing in Division III of the National Collegiate Athletic Association (NCAA), Frostburg State University is a member of the Capital Athletic conference (CAC), the New Jersey Athletic Conference (NJAC) for football only, and Eastern Collegiate Athletic Conference (ECAC).
 Frostburg State has won championships in the NCAA, ECAC and CAC.
 As a member of NCAA Division III, FSU can offer no athletic scholarships.
 Hundreds of FSU student-athletes have earned All-American honors over the years.